The Midnight Star: Plot

 If you are very quiet and do not look away, you may see the brightest star in the constellation glow steadily brighter.
 It brightens until it overwhelms every other star in the sky, brightens until it seems to touch the ground, and then the glow is gone, and in its place is a girl.
 Her hair and lashes are painted a shifting silver, and a scar crosses one side of her face.
 She is dressed in Sealand silk and a necklace of sapphire.
 Some say that, once upon a time, she had a prince, a father, a society of friends.
 Others say that she was once a wicked queen, a worker of illusions, a girl who brought darkness across the lands.
 Still, others say that she once had a sister, and that she loved her dearly.
 Perhaps all of these are true.
 She walks to the boy, tilts her head up at him, and smiles.
 He bends down to kiss her.
 Then he helps her onto the horse, and she rides away with him to a faraway place, until they can no longer be seen.

 These are only rumors, of course, and make little more than a story to tell around a fire.
 But it is told.
 And thus they live on.

 Promotion

 To promote the book, Lu went on a book signing tour.
 It began on October 11, the release date of the book, and ended on October 25, 2016.

+Reception

+Kirkus Reviews commended the ending of the trilogy stating "the affecting conclusion to the Young Elites trilogy relishes ardent emotion but is never mawkish," before going to say that "like many a classic antihero's, Adelina's trajectory is both sobering and satisfying."